d-bl/MAE-gf/docs/snow-stitches/index.md

 With a square mesh you will have two pairs going horizontally back and forth through the snowflakes The pattern definitions shows that both variants have the same footsides.
 The footsides have additional columns with snowflakes, these interfere with the footsides.
+Note that the square variant flips the snowflakes on the returning rows.

 **Steps:** The form jumps immediately to the _pairs from threads_ page to generate diagrams as shown below at the first step.
 Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.